GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-migration/index.md

 ## What's changing?

 Following the [API proposal](https://github.com/WICG/conversion-measurement-api)'s changes in the first months of 2021, the API implementation in Chrome is evolving.
-Here's what changing:
+Here's what's changing:

 - The API name, and the permissions policy name.
 - The HTML attribute names and `.well-known` URLs.